Losing candidates through the hiring process? Here’s what to do

 There’s nothing quite as exciting as seeing your job ad go live and hoping enquiries and applications flow in.

-“The market is flooded with opportunity,” she says.
-“Most candidates we are meeting with are actively interviewing for at least four or five opportunities at once.”
-This means candidates can be very selective about which opportunities they’ll pursue and which they’ll opt out of.
+“Although the market has loosened slightly, most candidates we are meeting with are actively interviewing for at least four or five opportunities at once,” she says.
+This means candidates can be selective about which opportunities they’ll pursue and which they’ll opt out of.

 One of the impacts of candidates pulling out during the recruitment process is it means the time needed to fill the role is drawn out, which can put pressure on the team and ultimately result in increased organisational costs.